maanasaprathap/car_module/README.md

 This repository presents a **Wi-Fi Controlled Surveillance Car** built using the **ESP32-CAM module**, designed to offer **real-time remote monitoring and mobility**.
 Whether you want to secure your home, monitor your pets, or explore robotics and IoT, this project is a hands-on gateway to embedded systems and computer vision.

 > **Built by:**
-> Sahana S · Maanasa Prathap Chander · Shreya Sankaran · Akshaya A · Neeraja A
+>  Maanasa Prathap Chander · Sahana S · Akshaya A · Neeraja A

 ---